finos/perspective/docs/md/concepts.md

-Perspective provides a large selection of aggregate functions that can be applied to columns in the `View` constructor using a dictionary of column name to aggregate function name:
+Perspective provides a large selection of aggregate functions that can be applied to columns in the `View` constructor using a dictionary of column names to aggregate function names:

 ```javascript
 const view = table.view({